Dominic Miron Félix Bédard Martin Houle Ricardo Segantini Jake Estok

 A company that focuses on humans above everything, isn’t that the key to success?

-Like its numerous professional accomplishments as building structures consultant experts, ELEMA’s transdisciplinary team – composed of Dominic Miron, Félix Bédard, Martin Houle, Ricardo Segantini, Jake Estok and Patrick Bourgeois – has a solid foundation.
+Like its numerous professional accomplishments as building structures consultant experts, ELEMA’s transdisciplinary team – composed of Dominic Miron, Félix Bédard, Martin Houle, Ricardo Segantini and Jake Estok – has a solid foundation.

 ELEMA distinguishes itself by its approach, which focuses first and foremost on the respect of everyone, no matter their status: employees or clients.
 Stimulating the full potential of the resources and everyone’s well-being are priorities.